-The noble Hijrah from Makkah to Madinah is one of the grandest events in the history of Islam.
+The noble Hijrah is one of the grandest events in the history of Islam.
 Prophet Muhammad (peace and blessings be upon him) gives us through the two migrations; his fellow Muslims’ first Hijrah to Ethiopia and his own to Yathrib (later called Madinah) – many lessons and examples.
 He teaches us that change requires hard work and sacrifice.

 The Decision to Migrate

 The people of Makkah harmed the followers of the Prophet, and thus the Prophet’s followers could find no one to champion them and feared persecution.
 So, the Prophet reviewed all the countries of the neighboring world for a place to command them to migrate to.
 If they went to any region in the Arabian Peninsula, they would be returned to Quraish.

 The Prophet overlooked Persia because the Persians were idolaters.
 The Romans, though People of the Book, were very tough and tyrannical.

 The Prophet thought Ethiopia would be the best.
 He ordered the Companions to migrate, ”Go to Ethiopia”, and told them, “There is a king there who is just.”